BlogSativa vs Indica: What’s the Difference, Effects & Benefits

 Research has found that terpenes mimic cannabinoids and produce similar pain-relieving effects, while other preliminary evidence suggests that some terpenes could have potential benefits for relieving stress, promoting sleep and as an anti-inflammatory.

-Which terpenes are present in cannabis?
+Which terpenes are found in indica and sativa strains?

 Many different terpenes could be present in cannabis, depending on the strain.
 However, some of those most commonly found in medical cannabis products include: